kevgleeson78/Gesture-Based-UI-Project/README.md

         dealerScore.text = "Dealer Score: "+dealer.HandValue().ToString();
     }
  ```
- These functions get called in the player and dealer turn functions described below in the palyer and dealer turn sections.
+ These functions get called in the player and dealer turn functions described below in the player and dealer turn sections.

 #### UI messages